Near-One/nayduck/README.md

 # Raw notes on local setup

 Could be helpful for debugging.
+Still some manual hacks are needed.
+TODO: improve setup using scripts from `automation/` and `systemd/` folders.

 nayduck/debug.py
 ```